Wildlife Rehabilitation Practicum

 These hours count towards your permit (see requirements here)

-Course work will start at the end of October/1st week of November and includes (but isn’t limited to):
+Course work will start at the end of November and includes (but isn’t limited to):

 Week 1- (virtual) Wildlife Rehabilitation Introduction, permitting requirements, , One health, zoonotic disease, Compassion Fatigue, Record keeping,